tachagon/Pets/README.md

 Pets App
 ===================================

 This app displays a list of pets and their related data that the user inputs.
-Used in a Udacity course in the Android Basics Nanodegree by Google.
+I learned to build this app in a Udacity course ([Android Basics: Data Storage](https://www.udacity.com/course/android-basics-data-storage--ud845)).
+In this course, I learned about the importance of data persistence when building an Android app.
+I was introduced to the fundamentals of SQL, the programming language needed to interact with an SQLite relational database.
+SQLite is a commonly used method to store large sets of data locally on an Android device.
+I also learned how to work with Content Providers, which help my data storage to be bug free and to be shared with other apps.

 Pre-requisites
 --------------